benoitlx/SpotAI/software/README.md

 ```
 This start a server on the port 8008 on localhost.

-A preconfigured platformio.ini file is available in the software directory you can replace the original one with this one by running this command:
+A preconfigured platformio.ini file is available in the software directory, so you can replace the original by this one by running this command:
 ```bash
 cp platformio.ini [your_project_directory]
 ```